I-GUIDE/data-catalog-archive/schema/core.md

 ### Has part and is part of

 Collections of records can be expressed using the **hasPart** (and inverse **isPartOf**) properties of `CreativeWork`.
+These properties are used to show specific relationships between a collection record and its member records where `hasPart` is used on the collection to indicate that it contains other records, and `isPartOf` is used on a collected record to indicate that it is part of a collection.
-These properties are used to show a relationship between two or more records, along with `identifier` property to uniquely identify them.
+The `identifier` property is used to uniquely identify each record.

 **Has Part** is used to describe a record or work that is part of the current record.
 For example, a body of work may consist of multiple related datasets that are used for a particular study.

-Note: `hasPart` and `isPartOf` are generally used for records that are grouped together or records that belong to other groupings.
+Note: `hasPart` and `isPartOf` are generally used to create linkage between records that are grouped together or records that belong to other groupings.
 For example, `hasPart` may be used to indicate a record that consists of one or more additional `CreativeWork` (this is similar to a HydroShare collection).
 In contrast,